grafluxe/id3-to-filename/README.md

 ## Bash Version

-While the current version executes in zsh, [v1.0.0](https://github.com/grafluxe/id3-to-filename/blob/v1.0.0/README.md) executes in bash.
+While the current version executes in zsh, v1.0.0 executes in bash.
+You can download it [here](https://github.com/grafluxe/id3-to-filename/archive/v1.0.0.zip).

 ## License